 What is the difference between a DBMS and a RDBMS?
-Though this a very basic question, I have been unable to locate a satisfying answer.
+Though this a very basic question, I have been unable to locate

 This is a pretty liberal definition of a database.
 Lotus Notes calls its message stores "databases", and by this definition they qualify.
 MUMPS calls its associative storage a database, and while it takes a bit of a stretch, even that meets this definition.
 There are a number of new database technologies that include object-oriented databases and associative databases, and they seem to qualify as databases under this definition too.